 Solar PV panels are currently the most widespread type of solar PV technology, however other types of solar PV are being developed for targeted applications including PV that can be integrated into buildings, flexible PV and even PV paint.

-Small scale thermal technology is used for space heating or to heat water (such as in a solar hot water system).
+- Small scale thermal technology is used to heat space or water (such as in a solar hot water system).

-Concentrated solar thermal harvests the sun’s heat to produce large-scale power generation.
+- Concentrated solar thermal harvests the sun’s heat to produce large-scale power generation.
 It uses a field of mirrors to reflect sunlight onto a device called a receiver, which transfers the heat to a thermal energy storage system.
-Energy can then be released from storage as required, day and night.
+Energy can then be released from storage as required.

 Solar power in Australia

-ARENA is also investing in concentrated solar thermal research, development and demonstration activities that combined, contribute to a global effort on next-generation technologies.
+We also invest in concentrated solar thermal research, development and demonstration activities that, combined, contribute to a global effort to develop the next-generation of solar thermal technologies.